Methodology

 Augmentation & Impact Type

 A single displacement risk number misses half the story.
-We compute augmentation potential from the same three layers, with a different formula:
+We compute augmentation potential from the same core ingredients, with a different formula:

 Augmentation is highest when AI capability overlaps with strong human bottlenecks AND the local market has demand for the occupation.
 High exposure alone does not guarantee augmentation — the occupation must also have irreplaceable human elements (high bottleneck) that make AI a complement rather than a substitute.